 So beyond these examples of what a Citizen Architect did/does and what a Citizen Architect could do, I would like to give you my own interpretation: mic and cue the music please...

 The lyrics to this epically amazing song by Queen's Freddie Mercury have so many layers of meaning.
 I will share just a few here.
 (I have included this version from Jimmy Fallon's diverse talent to put you in the right mindset.)

 In the Equity by Design conversations, we have talked about solutions to the bleak survey results regarding advancement.
-Based on our research findings and understanding of the pinch points, there are currently many phases in your architectural career to become disenfranchised and loose your way.
+Based on our research findings and understanding of the pinch points, there are currently many phases in your architectural career to become disenfranchised and lose your way.
 This happened to me, despite early successes and without any idea that there were others who had or currently have similar challenges.

 In the course of reading for solutions to the road blocks of advancement (structural or implicit bias), I came across examples inspiring the concept. of the Champion.
 "Women, Work and the Art of Gender Judo" an article in the Washington Post written by Joan C. Williams, a professor of law at UC Hastings sites that studies indicate women are more successful at negotiation when they are authentically advocating for others (individuals, or the greater good of a larger group).
 Additionally, studies have shown that women who self promote are not viewed favorably by other women and to some degree men as well.
 In order to get around this bias, Williams suggests finding advocates who will help support your case or promote your achievements to support your advancement.
 She calls this forming a "posse".
 I like to think of these people as "Champions" (compliments of Mr. Mercury's inspiring ballad and mic drop.)
 This concept can be applied to a larger audience to advocate for our profession, including those historically marginalized.